pieces-app/workshops/10x-developer-productivity/slides.md

 <!--

-You could go old school - sticky notes, note books, context switching
+You could go old school - sticky notes, note books, note taking apps like notion, all mixed with context switching between all the tools.
+Lots of scrolling around and searching to find things.
+All of this is a productivity hit, and every context switch is an opportunity to get distracted.

 -->